 Accordingly, the Custodial Funds are used to account for assets held by the City as an agent for individuals, private organizations, other governments, and/or other funds.
-At June 30, 2022, these included Police Fund and Firemen's Fund.
+At June 30, 2023, these included the Police Fund and the Firemen's Fund.
 Accordingly, the Firemen's Fund accounts for monies collected from the State for the benefit of the fire department.
 The Police Fund accounts for monies collected through drug seizures and other similar activities.
+For the two custodial funds of the City, the assets of the funds are for the benefit of other entities and individuals and the assets are not derived from the City providing goods or services to these other entities and individuals.